 - Not Following Through

 Family can be one of the biggest values or one of the biggest hindrances during an intervention.
 The topic of a loved one’s addiction can bring about tempers and frustration, which can, in turn, lead to lashing out or harsh words.
 Family members must be indoctrinated upon proper drug addiction intervention behavior and discussions before going into the actual event.
 This can help to mitigate the occurrence of angry words or arguments.
 There’s also the potential that the addict could try and reverse the intervention by placing blame on their loved ones.
 If the family members buy into this, it can lead to improper discussion direction or be fighting among the family when they are supposed to appear unified.
-This can once again be mitigated through intervention preparation.
+This can once again be mitigated through preparation in avoiding a poorly planned intervention.

 Following Through with Drug Addiction Intervention